 Imani Perry ’90, a professor at Princeton’s Center for African American Studies, speaking with CA students.

-The Community and Equity team seeks to bolster the efforts of CA’s admissions office, as well as the dean of faculty, to reach out to groups underrepresented within the school’s student and adult populations, and to communicate to prospective members of the school community the high value CA places on multiculturalism.
+The C&E team seeks to bolster the efforts of CA’s Admissions Office, as well as the dean of faculty, to reach out to groups underrepresented within the school’s student and adult populations, and to communicate to prospective members of the school community the high value CA places on multiculturalism.